Spatial Data Alignment

 Manual Image Alignment

 Given the diverse types of tissue sections and their complex morphology, we need an alternative alignment strategy if automated registration may fail.
 VoltRon allows manually choosing keypoints (or landmarks) on images that are locations on the tissue with structural/morphological similarity.
-Similar to the automated mode, the users will be able to observe the quality of the registration and remove/reselect keypoints as they see fit.
+Similar to the automated mode, the image on the center will be taken as reference and the users will be able to observe the quality of the registration and remove/reselect keypoints as they see fit.

 xen_reg <- registerSpatialData(object_list = list(Xen_R1, Vis, Xen_R2))